 Accidents happen.
 Sometimes they happen because of our own negligence, but they can also be a result of negligence caused by another, especially when it comes to accidents in the workplace.

 If you’ve had an accident at work and it wasn’t your fault, you may be eligible to claim accident at work compensation.
 Your employer has a duty of care and should ensure your working environment is safe and that you have access to appropriate PPE and other equipment.
 Call us now on 0808 164 0808 or request a call back, and we will call you.

 Note: All employers have a responsibility to protect employees, contractors and visitors from accidents by having safe working practices and supplying personal protective equipment (PPE) such as: dust masks, ear defenders, hard hats, high-visibility jackets, safety gloves and boots.

-Employers are obliged to ensure that they provide appropriate training for employees to complete their tasks safely and that any machinery used is regularly maintained.
-In most work accident compensation claims the claim for compensation is made against the Employers’ Liability Insurance company and not against the business itself.
+Employers are obligated to provide appropriate training for employees to complete their tasks safely, and that any machinery used is regularly maintained.
+In most work accident compensation claims, the claim for compensation is made against the Employers’ Liability Insurance company and not against the business itself.

 - falling from height